ecc521/gimkit-bot/README.md

 ## Some Info
 Takes about 2 minutes to max out all upgrades, minus time wasted guessing at answers.
 Answers about one question per second.
-PRs that safely reduce pause times are welcomed, but I, ecc521, have limited time to maintain this project.
+PRs that safely reduce pause times are welcomed, but I have limited time to maintain this project.
 ### Collaboration
 **Please**, If anybody is interested in maintaining this project, please send me an email or open up an issue on this repository.
 All help would be appreciated, since I don't have enough time to work on this.